 Our Dentistry Blog

-Cosmetic, General & TMJ Dentist Serving Boston, Medford, Malden, Cambridge, Somerville & Nearby Massachusetts
+Cosmetic, General & TMJ Dentist Serving Boston, Medford, Winchester, Cambridge, Somerville & Nearby Massachusetts

 Thoughts from Dr. Clancy: Smile

 Many people visit our office because of their smile.
 It may be to keep a great smile healthy.
 Sometimes is to repair a broken smile.
 At our office, we often improve the cosmetic appearance of someone’s smile.

 Occasionally, we can also bring out someone’s inner smile through building relationships and trust.
 Smiling relaxes the facial muscles and calms the nervous system, and it can send a friendly signal that usually results in the other…Read Full Post

 There are many different types of dental crowns available, including metal, resin, ceramic, and porcelain fused to metal.
 Dental crowns can be built in a lab, taking a week or two to complete, or they can be created same-day using sophisticated CEREC technology.